 Sullivan has been honored with one of Notre Dame’s Joyce Awards for Teaching, with the Provost’s All-Faculty Team Award, and with the City of South Bend’s 40 Under 40 Award.

-Sullivan regularly writes shorter public philosophy essays — including pieces in The Huffington Post, Commonweal and First Things — and gives public philosophy talks.
-She is a co-editor for the Philosophy of Religion portfolio of the Stanford Encyclopedia of Philosophy.
-She serves on (too) many committees and frequently does research with postdocs, graduate and undergraduate students.
+She is a co-editor for the journal Nous.
+She recently served as an Executive Committee Member-At-Large for the American Philosophical Association (Central Division) and is the co-chair (with Kenny Easwaran) of the 2023 Central APA Program Committee.
+She serves on way too many committees and frequently does research with postdocs, graduate and undergraduate students.
 You can get all of the gory details by reading her CV.

-When not philosophizing, Sullivan enjoys cooking, biking, building elaborate Star Wars Lego sets, reading science fiction, and traveling the world.
+When not philosophizing or leading NDIAS, Sullivan enjoys cooking, biking, building elaborate Lego sets, reading science fiction, and traveling the world.
 She cheers for the Fighting Irish and Virginia Cavaliers in all of their endeavors, and when they play each other she has a rational crisis.